Macedonian Ruins

 “You will desire to control your husband, but he will rule over you.”
 (NLT, NET)

-This now has the effect Jesus described as the intent of our enemy to "steal, kill, and destroy"3 relationships.
+This now has the effect Jesus described as the intent of our enemy to "steal, kill, and destroy" relationships.

 Imagine you were adopted and unaware you had neonatal abstinence syndrome.
 This is a condition whereby your birth mother was a heroin addict when you were born.
-Consequently, you too were an addict.
-It’s in your nature.
+Consequently, you, too, are an addict.
+It’s now in your nature.

 Would it be wrong for your adopted parents to withhold this information from you?
 Of course, it would.
 Would a desire not to hurt your feelings be a justification for not telling you?
-You could, unknowingly, find yourself back into a serious addictive pattern.
-Whereas, if you were aware of it and the seriousness of it you could avoid the trap.
+You could, unknowingly, find yourself back into a severe addictive pattern.
+However, if you knew it and its seriousness, you could avoid the trap.
 Would the knowledge rob you of freedom or free you to avoid a potential bondage?
 Both, but with a greater enjoyment of life by losing that freedom.

-Similarly, this verse reveals to Eve—and wives in general—that their new fallen nature now has an innate desire to control her husband, conflicting with the fact that generally, he is physically stronger and he carries God's directive to rule.
-This unquenchable desire to control the husband is a root issue for failed marriages—driven by the misguided belief that until she finally controls him, she can’t be happy.
+Similarly, this verse reveals to Eve—and wives in general—that their new fallen nature now has an innate desire to control her husband, conflicting with the fact that generally, he is physically stronger and carries God's directive to rule.
+This unquenchable desire to control the husband is a root issue for failed marriages—driven by the misguided belief that she can't be happy until she finally controls him.
 The world media propagates the lie that the freedom to smoke cigarettes (torches of freedom of the early 1900s), to pursue a career (1950s), and the liberation movements (1960s) will finally bring joy.
 God’s word says otherwise.

 New Testament writings confirm women’s struggle against the fallen nature and provide God's solution for achieving joy: